Top 10 Best Nursing Schools in Georgia

 - Complete the Georgia Board of Nursing application

-Compared to other states, Georgia doesn’t require too much from prospective nurses.
+Compared to other states, Georgia doesn’t require as much from prospective nurses in terms of licensing requirements.
 However, if your goal is to become a nurse in Georgia, it’s still a smart decision to look at schools in the state.
 Faculty and staff often have local connections, and this type of networking can help you land your first nursing position!

 >> Related: The Complete Guide to Nursing in Georgia